Harshavardhan7b/interchanging_values_with_c/README.md

 ---------------------------------------------------
 OUTPUT Example
 ---------------------------------------------------
-Enter 1st number : \n
+Enter 1st number :
-1 \n
+1
-Enter 2nd number : \n
+Enter 2nd number :
-2 \n
+2
-You entered the number : 1, it is now : 2 \n
+You entered the number : 1, it is now : 2
-You entered the number : 2, it is now : 1 \n
+You entered the number : 2, it is now : 1

 Limitations of the code
 -----------------------------------------------------------------------------------------------------------------------------------------